AlieuBSagnia/UberAppProject/README.md

 __The Pipeline Solution__
 - The Chef tool was used to provide the solution.
-- We developed a Python and Nginx cookbook to meet application dependencies which was added to the wrapper cookbook and configured application dependencies by calling a requirements.txt file.
+- Developed a Python and Nginx cookbook to meet application dependencies which was added to the wrapper cookbook and configured application dependencies by calling a requirements.txt file.
 - When the user runs ```Vagrant up``` the application starts running in dev.
 - Configured Jenkins to run tests and place on the master branch.
 - Packer was used to create an Amazon Machine Image (AMI) image and deploy the application on a Cloud Environment.